Mustafanaji0413/webster00/README.md

 ### My profile

-- The user can navigate to 'My Profile' page through the navigation bar where they can see their default delivery information.
+- The user can navigate to the 'My Profile' page through the navigation bar where they can see their default delivery information.
-- The 'My Profile' page also shows the privous orders the user has purchased along with the order number od that order.
+- The 'My Profile' page also shows the private orders the user has purchased along with the order number of that order.

 <img width="800" alt="Screenshot 2023-03-29 at 00 48 25" src="https://user-images.githubusercontent.com/115544231/228384003-413e08a9-a320-4eca-bac3-1f7c161ba5a7.png">

 ### Contact Form

-- On the contact form the user has the option to write us a message by entering some rwquired fields and sending it to us.
+- On the contact form the user has the option to write us a message by entering some required fields and sending it to us.
-- After submitting a message the user is redriceted to a successs and sees a message on the screen that we have reccived the message.
+- After submitting a message the user is redirected to success and sees a message on the screen that we have received the message.
-- The Contact page also includes a button that takes the user back to the home page for a better user experiance.
+- The Contact page also includes a button that takes the user back to the home page for a better user experience.

 <img width="650" alt="Screenshot 2023-03-29 at 00 49 15" src="https://user-images.githubusercontent.com/115544231/228384114-c1a3182d-de37-4876-b0a5-23dc9191605e.png">